wmcbrine/PDCurses/doc/intro.md

     WA_DIM        same as A_DIM
     WA_INVIS      same as A_INVIS
     WA_ITALIC     same as A_ITALIC
-    WA_LEFT       same as A_LEFTLINE
+    WA_LEFT       same as A_LEFT
     WA_PROTECT    same as A_PROTECT
     WA_REVERSE    same as A_REVERSE
-    WA_RIGHT      same as A_RIGHTLINE
+    WA_RIGHT      same as A_RIGHT
     WA_STANDOUT   same as A_STANDOUT
     WA_UNDERLINE  same as A_UNDERLINE

-Note that while A_LEFTLINE and A_RIGHTLINE are PDCurses-specific, WA_LEFT and WA_RIGHT are standard.
 The following are also defined, for compatibility, but currently have no effect in PDCurses: WA_HORIZONTAL, WA_LOW, WA_TOP, WA_VERTICAL.

 ### The Alternate Character Set